EdgeApp/edge-currency-shitcoin/README.md

     npm install -g create-react-native-app

-Launch the xcode workspace in `airbitz-cli-react-native/ios` to launch the CLI tool.
+Launch Xcode and open the project `airbitz-cli-react-native/ios/airbitz_cli.xcodeproj`.

+Run the app in the simulator by clicking the Play button on xcode.
+You'll then have a mobile app launch in the simulator with a command line prompt to execute CLI commands.
 CLI command documentation can be seen by running `airbitz-cli help` from within the `airbitz-cli` project directory.

 Example CLI commands: